jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## Screenshot 2

 At Wistia, we use documentation in a whole bunch of ways.
-Documentation can be a really scary concept, and some customers will be hesitant to even try looking in there.

 We include a link to the relevant documentation in our support emails.
-This saves our customers from having to search for info themselves, and it also makes them more comfortable with consulting the docs for help.
+This saves our customers from having to search for info themselves, and it also makes them more comfortable when they need to consult the docs for help.

 We also place a link to it prominently in your app, so users looking to self-service can find it without any trouble.